 Œ Case Files is a joint imprint of Punctum Books and Organs Everywhere, of which it publishes annual anthologies.
 Select articles are curated/reformatted into a fresh cartography of associations, gaps, juxtapositions, and thematic clusters.
 Each volume collects documents that probe possibilities and illuminate questions, rather than proposing conclusive sets of positions or solutions.
 Please visit the imprint page, read more about its titles to date, and order copies of the books here.

-Simone Ferracina is the founder and editor of Organs Everywhere and the Director of the Œ Case Files imprint.
-He is an architectural designer and researcher based at Newcastle University, United Kingdom.
+Dr. Simone Ferracina is the founder and editor of Organs Everywhere and the Director of the Œ Case Files imprint.
+He is a Lecturer in Architectural Design/Detail at the Edinburgh School of Architecture and Landscape Architecture (ESALA).
 His interests span architectural technology, ecology and philosophy.